 - structure - formatting can be used to enforce naming patterns and create default displays

-- CQL (the Wagn Query Language) - based on types, names, and content references, WQL traverses all Wagn's key card relationships
+- CQL (the Decko Query Language) - based on types, names, and content references, CQL traverses all Decko's key card relationships

 - Little Chunks - If you break your data down into bite-sized pieces, it makes it easier to arrange and re-arrange it later.
 You can always recombine data by including them together.